 A little more than ten years later, my brother Jimmy and I recorded 12 new originals in a recording studio in North Carolina mountain country.

-This had a profound impact on the lives of his eight children and especially on the life of Jimmy’s mother, Esther Rogers.
+This had a profound impact on the lives of Red’s eight children and especially on the life of Jimmy’s mother, Esther Rogers.

-The story is told in present time by Aaron Rizzer (a/k/a Professor Remember).
-As the founder of Professor Remembers Roadhouse & Bakery Café calls on North Carolina business associates, he hears Jimmy’s songs on the radio.
-Listening causes, the Professor to recall events he witnessed when Jimmy joined his cousin David’s band, The Rhythm Kings.
-The “Kings” practiced and performed at Professor Remembers Roadhouse & Bakery Café.
+The story is told by Aaron Rizzer, a/k/a Professor Remember (shown above).
+As the founder of Professor Remembers Roadhouse & Bakery Café (a home for music creators and lovers), he’s Okay with Jimmy’s cousin David Perkins band, The Rhythm Kings practicing in the basement of Remembers.
+The “Kings” also performed on the main stage at Professor Remembers Roadhouse & Bakery Café.

 Following the opening scene, as the credits roll, we hear Jimmy singing The Saturday & Sunday Blues.
-One of forty-four original songs punctuating events in this coming of age/murder mystery.
+One of several original songs punctuating events in this coming of age/murder mystery.

 Was his father, right?
 Is “life a cruel joke, barely worth living?